Imanebln/Imanebln/README.md

 ###### About me

-- 🔭 I am currently a last-year computer science student at ENSAO.
+- 🔭 I'm a freshly graduated software engineer.
-- 🌱 I’m currently learning **ReactJS & ANGULAR** Frameworks
+- 🌱 I’m currently learning **ReactJS & NextJS** Frameworks
 - 👯 I’m looking to collaborate on OpenSource Projects
 - 📫 How to reach me: **boulouane.imane@gmail.com**